ShzdiTrnum/Mask-RCNN-Lumbar-Vertebral-Segmentation/README.md

 | `test_predictions/per_class_masks/` | Per-vertebra masks |
 | `maskrcnn_angle_measurements.json` | LLA + LSA per image |
 | `maskrcnn_ICC_results.json` | ICC(2,1) results |

 ---

-## Known Limitations

-- Paths are configured for Google Colab/Drive — update for local use
-- Does not include Bland-Altman plots — use the BMask R-CNN `statistics.py` module with this model's angle outputs for full comparison
-- No boundary supervision means AP75 is lower than BMask R-CNN, particularly for S1 (most oblique vertebra)

----